hofstadter-io/hof/docs/content/getting-started/code-generation.md

 `hof`'s ad-hoc code generation feature enables developers to __generate files for any programming language or framework__ by rendering templates with data.
-This page introductes code generation through `hof`.
+This page introduces code generation through `hof`.
 {{</lead>}}

 With `hof gen`, you can combine CUE, Yaml, or JSON arguments